ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_install.md

    The file contains the following items: installation and uninstallation scripts, `rpm` and `deb` packages, root CA certificates, and the configuration file.

-   Closed environments: To install Mount Helper on a virtual server instance without internet connection, create or update a local repository on the VSI based on the OS.
+   Closed environments: To install Mount Helper on a virtual server instance without internet connection, create or update a local repository on the server.
 Copy the Mount Helper package along with its dependencies to the local directory.
    {: note}

 ## Installing the Mount Helper to mount zonal file shares